 Note the following things:

-After the command has finished executing (usually takes 15 to 20 seconds), you will see the context & entity classes created inside the Models folder.
+The command will take nearly 10 to 20 seconds to execute and it will generate the context & entity model classes inside the Models folder.

 The 2 entity Classes created are the Employee.cs & Department.cs.